JetBrains-Research/span/README.md

 etc.

 `-i, --iterations`<br>
-Maximum number of iterations for EM algorithm. (default: 50)
+Maximum number of iterations for EM algorithm.

 `--threshold, --tr`<br>
-Convergence threshold for EM algorithm, use `--debug` option to see detailed info (default: 0.1)
+Convergence threshold for EM algorithm, use `--debug` option to see detailed info.

 `-d, --debug`<br>
 Print all the debug information, used for troubleshooting.